 Identify Spectral Signatures of Adversarial Targets

 ThermoAnalytics’ physically accurate models are widely used and validated by the DoD to assess the EO/IR detection vulnerabilities of ground, air, and maritime assets.
-Government agencies use our models to identify unique spectral signatures of adversarial targets observed from ground, air, and space platforms.
-With our and validated Human Thermal Model, it is possible to include personnel in imagery.
+Government agencies use our models to identify unique spectral signatures of adversarial targets observed from the ground, air, and space platforms.
+With our validated Human Thermal Model, it is possible to include personnel in imagery.

 Wide Range of Data Renderings